angr/angr-doc/docs/angr_management.md

 angr management has a very flexible plugin framework.
 A plugin is a python file containing a subclass of `angrmanagement.plugins.BasePlugin`.
 Plugin files will be automatically loaded from the `plugins` module of angr management, and also from `~/.local/share/angr-management/plugins`.
-These paths are configurable through the program configuration, but at time of writing this is not exposed in the UI.
+These paths are configurable through the program configuration, but at the time of writing, this is not exposed in the UI.

 The best way to see the tools you can use while building a plugin is to read the [plugin base class source code](https://github.com/angr/angr-management/blob/master/angrmanagement/plugins/base_plugin.py).
 Any method or attribute can be overridden from a base class and will be automatically called on relevant events.